Skip to main content

 per-application

-JSON Object see per-container-metrics
+Object see per-container-metrics OR

-JSON Object see per-service-metrics
+Object see per-service-metrics OR

-JSON Object see per-application-metrics
+Object see per-application-metrics

-per-container-metrics JSON Object
+The per-container-metrics Object

 NameTypeDescription